Raku/advent/raku-advent-2020/local-drafts/p6steve-rudolph-on-raku.md

 }
 #real code at https://github.com/p6steve/raku-Physics-Navigation (work in progress)
 ```
-So Rudi has inherited the Angle type provided by Physics::Unit and created some general methods that 'know' that
-N S are Latitude and E W are Longitude.
-There's also the notion of M T H for Bearing (more on that later).
+So Rudi has created a NavAngle class that inherits the Angle class provided by [Physics::Unit](https://github.com/p6steve/raku-Physics-Unit) 'NavAngle is Angle' and created some general methods that 'know' that <N S> are Latitude and <E W> are Longitude.
+There's also the notion of <M T H> for Bearing (more on that later).

+This new class 'has' one attribute defined - $.units.
+The Raku $. [twigil](https://docs.raku.org/language/classtut#index-entry-twigils_accessors) indicates that this is a public attribute and automatically provides accessor get and set methods with no need for extra code.
+So when you to set the value, the 'where' [constraint](https://docs.raku.org/type/Signature#index-entry-Constraint) checks that $.units.name eq '°'.
+That way we enforce that our NavAngle objects are specified in degrees '°' and prevent the use of other available Angle units such as radians or grads.

-Having attended the Greenland Grammar school, he knows that the Raku regex capability and unicode support
-can make short work of degrees, minutes and seconds.
-Constraints will stop him from flying off at 451 degrees.
+Having attended the Greenland Grammar school, he knows that the Raku [regex](https://docs.raku.org/language/regexes) capability and [unicode](https://docs.raku.org/language/unicode) support can make short work of degrees, minutes and seconds.
+Value constraints will stop him from flying off at 451 degrees.
 ## Latitude and Longitude
-Now he can define the Latitude, Longitude and Bearing classes:
+Now the basics are in place, Rudolph can easily define the Latitude and Longitude child classes using [inheritance](https://docs.raku.org/language/classtut#index-entry-classes__inheritance):
 ```
-class Latitude is NavAngle is export {
+class Latitude is NavAngle {
 	has Real  $.value is rw where 0 <= * <= 90;
 	has Str   $.compass is rw where <N S>.any;
 }
-class Longitude is NavAngle is export {
+class Longitude is NavAngle {
 	has Real  $.value is rw where 0 <= * <= 180;
 	has Str   $.compass is rw where <E W>.any;
 }